-Figure 7: Average labour gap conditional on firm characteristics highly vs. lessurbanised départements ployee threshold, above which firms must comply with a range of specific regulations in the social arena.
+Figure 6: Average labour gap conditional on firm characteristics ployee threshold, above which firms must comply with a range of specific regulations in the social arena.
 We confirm that such a discontinuity is present in our data, but it results in only a marginal difference in labour-gap levels, not in their evolution over time (see Figure 8).

 A last issue to tackle is the relationship between the labour gaps and the dynamics of the firms.
-Plotting 'young' firms against the rest, we did not observe any significant pattern (results available upon request).
+Plotting 'young' firms50 against the rest, we did not observe any significant pattern (results available upon request).
 More interestingly, there is ample evidence that a discontinuity is present in the French demography of firms around the 50 em-

-50. We define young firms as those with less than 5 year of activity.
+^{50.} We define young firms as those with less than 5 year of activity.